Keys to building a private brand management team

-First, it’s critical to first define your strategic objective.
+First, it’s critical to define your strategic objective.
 For example, at a macro level, what is the goal or relative prioritization across building equity, driving traffic or improving margin?
 At a category level, what are the goals within each category and how are they the same or different?
 Relative to competition, what do we observe and how should we differentiate ourselves?
 And most importantly, from the consumer lens, what are the unmet needs or tensions we hope to solve?
 Answering these questions will help inform the size, shape and skillsets of the brand management team you establish — as well as their goals and priorities.

 When considering the team and governance model, it is vital to have one clear owner over brand management, ideally with competency or experience in marketing branded consumer products or services.
 The team should likely sit under marketing or merchandising, based on the company’s unique circumstances.
 More important than establishing a line of reporting is building out a broad cross-functional representation, including key partners across customer insights, product design and development, marketing, merchandising, supply chain, and strategy.

 Brand management routines should be overseen by a steering committee including executive leadership from these functional areas.

 Set up brand architecture

 With a strategic objective, team and governance in place, the next order of business is to review the existing brand architecture.
 Chances are, over the years, private brands proliferated with positioning and that may have become less clear over time.
 The easiest way to do this would be to lay out the main categories or departments of the business and a basic tiering of “good, better, best” within each category or department.